Detainee Visiting Regulations

 Visitation Day and Visiting Hours

-• During the scheduling process you will see the available days and times.
+• During the scheduling process, you will see the available days and times.

-• Appointments can be scheduled up to one-hundred and sixty-eight (168) hours and/or seven (7) days in advance.
+• Appointments can be scheduled up to one hundred and sixty-eight (168) hours and/or seven (7) days in advance.

 • Visitation may be cancelled and/or altered on Kane County Court Appointed Holidays, for safety and/or security reasons.

-Visitation Center Rules
+On-Site Visitation Center Rules

 • Visitors not arriving 15 minutes prior to the scheduled start time will not be allowed their visit.

-• All visitors must possess a valid government issued photo ID, such as a driver's license, or State issued ID card.
+• All visitors must possess a valid government-issued photo ID, such as a driver's license or state-issued ID card.

 • All children (under the age of eighteen (18)) must be accompanied by an adult and shall possess a copy of the child's birth certificate.